-- are looking for a medium-risk, long/short global equity alternative mutual fund to hold as part of your portfolio, - want a medium- to long-term investment, - can handle the volatility of stock markets, including emerging and frontier markets.
+- are looking for a high-risk leveraged equity alternative mutual fund to hold as part of your portfolio, - want a long-term investment, - can handle the volatility of stock markets.

-Refer to the "Introduction to Part B - Distribution Policy" section of this simplified prospectus.
+Refer to the "Introduction to Part B" - "Distribution Policy" section of this simplified prospectus.